Cache-Control - How to Properly Configure It

 Cache-Control

-is a powerful HTTP header when it comes to speeding up websites with the use of browser and intermediary cache.
-Although its ability to increase website speed is not it's only as it is also quite useful to help make private information less vulnerable.
+is a powerful HTTP header for speeding up websites and increasing the user experience on the Internet with a browser and intermediary cache.
+Although its ability to increase website speed is not its only, it is also quite useful to help make private information less vulnerable.
 The settings you choose to apply to the Cache-Control

-directives are dependent on the nature of information that is being delivered as well the desired expiration time of those assets.
+directives depend on the nature of the information being delivered and the desired expiration time of those assets.